ZEISS-PiWeb/PiWeb-Api/_pages/023-catalogues.md

 {% assign caption="UpdateCatalogues" %}
 {% assign icon=site.images['function-update'] %}
 {% assign description="Updates one or more catalogues.
+This might effect renaming the catalogue as well as  add, update or delete catalogue entries.
 On updating catalogues the existing entries ar removed and the passed entries are added to the catalogue.
 To change the valid attributes of a catalogue it needs to be deleted an re-created again." %}
 {% capture parameterTable %}
  Name          | Type                    | Description
 ---------------|-------------------------|--------------------------------------------------